TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Introduction/Index.rst

   by some controller.

 Frontend rendering
-  :php:`TYPO3\CMS\Frontend\...`: Render the website frontend.
+  :php:`TYPO3\CMS\Frontend\...`: Renders the website frontend.
 The frontend rendering, usually based on :php:`TYPO3\CMS\Frontend\Controller\TypoScriptFrontendController` uses :code:`TypoScript` and / or :code:`Fluid` to process and render database content into the frontend.